nanovms/nanos/README.md

 it's probably wise to approach the topic in an issue with your planned fix before commiting to work.

-Also, NanoVMs has paid kenrel engineers with internal roadmaps so it's wise to check in with us first before grabbing a tkt.
+Also, NanoVMs has paid kernel engineers with internal roadmaps so it's wise to check in with us first before grabbing a tkt.
 Tickets tagged 'low-priority' have a lower probability of collision.